richardforth/C/tbl_nroff/README.md

 https://ozh.github.io/ascii-tables/

 All I will say is that if you have sensitive data you cant always trust what you put into a third party webform.
+Ie you just don't know if they are harvesting the data.

 in that case some of these c implementations my be better for you.